Best 8 VoIP Solutions for Salesforce Integration in 2026

 - AI Enterprise: Custom pricing for advanced needs

-RingCentral is a well-established business communication platform that offers a broad suite of tools, including voice, video, messaging, and fax.
-Its Salesforce VoIP integration is built to support busy sales and service teams by embedding call functionality directly into the CRM environment.
+RingCentral is a well-established business communication platform that offers voice, video, messaging, and fax.
+Its VoIP integration is built to support busy sales and service teams by embedding call functionality directly into the CRM environment – a solid pick for larger Salesforce VoIP call center deployments.

 - Salesforce Embedded App: Call directly from within Salesforce with real-time screen pop-ups